22FAUNO-SA-Team-1/ClassProjectDocuments/AssuranceCases.md

 As an SSO enabler, Keycloak needs to be available when end users need to authenticate.
 This fails either when the server crashes (Administrator Side) or the Program breaks (Developer Side).

 E1: This Evidence is part of Organizational policies that do not need to addressed by Keycloak Development, though it is a good thing to keep in mind.
-As such this is not a gap.

 E2: See E1.